vvvm23/vvvm23.github.io/content/posts/2022-11-12-parallelism/index.md

 together using NVLink, and others over ethernet between different servers - perhaps even [over the internet](https://github.com/bigscience-workshop/petals), swarm style.

+Though these parallelism methods are orthogonal to one another, it is still a challenging task to combine them.
+Moreover, though a certain scheme may indeed make the model *fit*, it may be terrible inefficient.
+The problem of taking a model and cluster configuration as input and producing a good grouping of replicas to maximise performance is an art in and of itself.
+It remains still an active area of research.
+One such method is [Alpa](https://arxiv.org/abs/2201.12023) by Google research which has a framework built around Jax [here](https://github.com/alpa-projects/alpa).

 ### Conclusion